 Barbara Plank’s research

-Barbara is part of ITU’s research group Natural Language Processing (NLP) where she researches an array of deep learning methods for language technology.
+Plank is part of ITU’s research group Natural Language Processing (NLP) where she researches an array of deep learning methods for language technology.

 Plank has been chosen to develop algorithms to improve voice recognition in products like Amazon's home devise Alexa.
 Her work centres on enhancing and fine-tuning the user commands.